What is a SMART forecast?

 SMART Forecast uses Machine Learning (ML) to recognize trends from previous periods and allocate the daily hours appropriately.

-Use this as a guide to how many hours you should schedule each day in order to meet the monthly forecast set.
+Use this as a guide to how many hours you should schedule each day in order to meet the monthly forecast set, while ensuring the number of hours is in line with the department’s needs on the day.

 SMART Forecast is used for productive hours only.
 This does not account for any non-productive hours (training, fire alarm, sick leave etc.)